Bulk Bill quality checking processing 111-22090010

 Types of quality checks

-Targeted checks for Medicare bulk bill processing may be:
+Targeted checks for Medicare bulk bill processing may include:

 Sampling plan